NOAA-ORR-ERD/PyNUCOS/README.rst

 It also includes many common units for general use.

-It also includes a few utilites that are not strictly unit conversion:
+It also includes a few utilities that are not strictly unit conversion:
-  - converting latitude/longitude to/from degrees, degrees minutes seconds, etc (and formatting as unicode objects)
+  - converting latitude/longitude to/from degrees, degrees minutes seconds, etc (and formatting as Unicode objects)
   - converting to/from oil mass units to/from volume units.

 Installing